 - Allow the crepes to cool while you prepare the filling.

 - In a large skillet melt the butter, add the leeks and cook until they are soft and fragrant.
 Then add the mushrooms, Worcestershire sauce, salt and pepper to taste and freshly chopped parsley.
 Transfer mixture to a bowl and set aside to cool.

 - For the béchamel sauce, melt the butter in a deep skillet once foamy add the flour, whisk together until a paste form.
 Slowly add the milk, whisking until combined.
 Simmer mixture until thickened.
 Then add 1 minced garlic clove and season with salt and pepper to taste.

 To assemble the crepes:

-Place crepe over a small gratin dish, fill with 2 tbsp (30ml) of mushroom mixture, top with ¼ cup (30g) of shredded chicken.
-Ladle 2 tbsp (30ml) of béchamel on top.
+- Place crepe over a small gratin dish, fill with 2 tablespoon (30ml) of the mushroom mixture, top with ¼ cup (30g) of shredded chicken.
+Ladle 2 tablespoon (30ml) of béchamel on top.
 Roll crepe and drizzle more béchamel on top, and sprinkle with gruyere cheese and paprika.